Smoke Notes Cigar Reviews: Perla del Mar

 Much like J.C.
 Newman’s Brickhouse and El Baton lines, the Perla del Mar is no slouch when it comes to flavor.
 The special blend of Ecuadorian and Nicaraguan tobaccos produces a medium-bodied Connecticut that will keep aficionados intrigued and surely spoil any beginner.

-- The aromas in the pre-light provided nutty earth with some mild sweetness, while the cold draw held campfire, lacquer, and incense.
+- The aromas in the pre-light provided nutty earth with some subtle sweetness, while the cold draw held campfire, lacquer, and incense.

 - All throughout there was a pleasant earth flavor weaving in and out of thick, chewy smoke.